WasimSalar/FL-ViT-Intrusion-Detection-System/README.md

 **Suggested Repository Structure:**

 ```
-project_name/
+FL-ViT-IDS/
+├── clients/
+│   └── clients.py
 ├── data/
-│   ├── lisa_dataset/
-│   └── processed_data/
+│   └── data.py
-├── models/
+├── LISA/
+│   └── get_LISA.py
-│   ├── vision_transformer.py
+├── VisionTransformer
-│   └── federated_learning.py
+│   └── VisionTransformer.py
 ├── utils/
-│   ├── data_utils.py
-│   └── model_utils.py
+│   └── utils.py
 ├── scripts/
 │   ├── train.py
-│   └── evaluate.py
+│   └── main.py
 ├── requirements.txt
 ├── README.md
 ```

 **Explanation:**

+- **clients:** Defines functions related to managing the client-side operations in the federated learning process.
-- **data:** Stores the dataset and preprocessed data.
+- **data:** Handles data loading, preprocessing, and potentially defines transformations for the training and testing datasets.
-- **models:** Contains the model architectures (e.g., Vision Transformer).
+- **LISA:** Contains code for downloading and accessing the LISA dataset, a commonly used dataset for traffic sign recognition.
+- **VisionTranformer:** Defines the Vision Transformer model architecture and its components used for image classification.
 - **utils:** Contains utility functions for data loading, preprocessing, and evaluation.
-- **scripts:** Contains scripts for training, evaluation, and other tasks.
+- **scripts:** Contains scripts for training, evaluation, and main which serves as the entry point for the application.
 - **requirements.txt:** Lists the required packages.
 - **README.md:** Provides an overview of the project, instructions, and other relevant information.

 This structure promotes code organization, reusability, and easier collaboration.

-**Additional Notes:**

-* The `config.yaml` file contains customizable parameters for training, evaluation, and deployment.
-* The `utils` directory contains utility functions for data preprocessing, model evaluation, and visualization.
-* The `models` directory contains the implementation of the Vision Transformer and federated learning algorithms.
-* The `scripts` directory contains the main training and evaluation scripts.

 **Contributions:**
 We welcome contributions to this project, including bug fixes, feature enhancements, and new ideas.
 Please feel free to open issues or pull requests.